sapsaldog/Nuke-Toucan-Plugin/README.md

 ## Dependencies

 - [Nuke 4.x](https://github.com/kean/Nuke)
-- [Toucan]((https://github.com/gavinbunney/Toucan), at the moment fork is used intead of the original repo
+- [Toucan]((https://github.com/gavinbunney/Toucan), at the moment the fork is used instead of the original repo

 ## License